 Researcher Duane Daman suggested that we take another look at the anomalies in the differential sizing of the LM in relation to the surrounding mountains in the Taurus-Littrow region.

-But having already presented our findings at the first ForteanTimes Unconvention in the mid 1990s, as well as in our book, video and DVD, we were unsure that there were any more significant irregularities to be found in these Apollo 17 photographs.
+Having already presented our findings at the first ForteanTimes Unconvention in the mid 1990s, as well as in the 1999 book Dark Moon and What Happened on the Moon?
+DVD, we were unsure that there were any more significant irregularities to be found in these Apollo 17 photographs.

 Who moved the mountain?